MeJlukc/MeJlukc/README.md

 ## Hi there 👋
-I’m a beginner Frontend-Developer who enjoys building web projects and learning new technologies.
+I’m a beginner Frontend-Developer who enjoys building web projects and learning new technologies

 How to contact me: just send email to solomatin.yarik@mail.ru
 You can also reach me on Telegram: [@YarikSoulik](https://t.me/YarikSoulik)